openframeworks/ofBook/16_memory/chapter.md

 }
 ```

-Also since we are talking about function calls you can store a value in an stack variable and expect it to be there when the function is called again.
+Also, since we are talking about function calls, you can store a value in a stack variable and expect it to be there when the function is called again.

-In general we can say that variables exist in the block they've been defined, a block in c++ is defined by the `{}` inside which a variable was defined, so for example, doing this won't be valid either:
+In general we can say that variables exist in the block where they've been defined.
+A block in C++ is defined by the `{}` inside which a variable was defined, so for example, doing this won't be valid either:

 ```cpp
 for (int i=0;i<10;i++){